ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agent_context.md

 ### **How do I add my method to a `ScAgentContext`?**

-You can create a class that will inherit `ScAgentContext` class.
+You can generate a class that will inherit `ScAgentContext` class.
 If you want to use it in your agent, do this:

 ```cpp
 class MyContext : public ScAgentContext